-Removing a Priority Status and a Reply Request from a Text Message and Sending a New Text Message on page 87 for more information.
+Removing a Priority Status and a Reply Request from a Text Message

 Ensure that a outgoing message is composed to allow you to perform this procedure.
-See Composing
+See Composing and Sending a New Text Message on page 91 for more information.

-- Press the Menu Select button directly below Optn. - 2 or to Impt and press the Menu Select button directly below Impt to remove the priority status icon.
+- 1 Press the Menu Select button directly below Optn. - 2 or to Impt and press the Menu Select button directly below Impt to remove the priority status icon. - 3 or to RqRp and press the Menu Select button directly below RqRp to remove the reply status icon.